gitpan/POE-Component-IRC-Plugin-BaseWrap/README.md

     sub _message_into_response_event { 'time' }

-=head1 PLUGIN DOCUMENTATION
+# PLUGIN DOCUMENTATION

 Below is the copy/paste friendly documentation for your plugin (lazy++) which describes functionality offered by this base class.
-The text uses word C<EXAMPLE> in the places you need to fill in, but make sure to proof read it in full ('cause it's JUST MIGHT HAPPEN that I left a nasty surprise for those who are just WAY TOO LAZY ;) )
+The text uses word `EXAMPLE` in the places you need to fill in, but make sure to proof read it in full ('cause it's JUST MIGHT HAPPEN that I left a nasty surprise for those who are just WAY TOO LAZY ;) )